mozilla/pontoon/specs/0121-translation-memory-management.md

 # Feature explanation

 A new "Translation Memory" tab is added to the Team pages, which lists all TM entries for the team.
 For each entry, source string and translation are provided, clicking on which leads to the translation workspace for the corresponding string.
-Entries are listed in a reverse chronological order (most recent items come first).
+Entries are listed in alphabetic order.

 Initially, only the first 100 entries are loaded.
 Additional entries are loaded in batches of 100 using infinite scroll, a UX pattern that is also used in the string list in translation workspace.